-Recently, in the Journal of Adolescent Health, an article appeared focusing on the link between lead poisoning and teen pregnancy.
+Recently, in the Journal of Adolescent Health, an article appeared focusing on the link between lead poisoning and teen pregnancy and hot to take rewarding decisions on getting pregnant.
 The purpose of the study was to analyze the effect of childhood lead poisoning on teen pregnancy and tobacco use.
 The authors of the article, Environmental Injustice: Childhood Lead Poisoning, Teen Pregnancy, and Tobacco by Sandra D. Lane, Ph.D., M.P.H et al., stated, “We hypothesize that among females, childhood lead poisoning is associated with repeat teen pregnancy and cigarette smoking.”
 As expected, social media took this article to mean that lead poisoning is a direct cause of teen pregnancy.
 This claim is a good example of the erroneous use of the terms “association” and “causation” when describing a possible outcome.

 Why the confusion?

 According to Webster’s Dictionary, association means: 1. the act of associating, 2. the state of being associated; while the word causation means: 1. the act of causing, 2. anything producing an effect.
 In simple terms, then, lead poisoning does not cause teen pregnancy but the two are associated.

 In children ages six and under, lead poisoning negatively impacts the brain and causes permanent, long term damage.
 Neurotoxicity from lead poisoning affects not only cognitive capacity but the ability to plan, learn from prior experience, and creates impairments in executive functions.
 Dr. Lane’s article found that “experimental animal studies have demonstrated early lead exposure to be a risk for impulse control, failure to delay gratification, and an increased sensitivity to drug-seeking behavior.”
 These effects are irreversible.